-One sunny Saturday in November 2015, I was afforded the opportunity to experience three Saronic Greek islands in one day; Hydra, Poros and Aegina, hosted by Olympic Cruises (now Evermore Cruises) and with some fellow Travel Bloggers Greece members.
-I’d already experienced a three islands, one day cruise with Athens One Day Cruise, so I was keen to see how Olympic Cruises faired.
+One sunny Saturday in November 2015, I was afforded the opportunity to experience three Saronic Greek islands in one day; Hydra, Poros and Aegina, hosted by Olympic Cruises (now Evermore Cruises) on an Athens one day cruise.

 An hour and a half later, we docked in Hydra.
-We had about an hour on the island and Olympic Cruises offered us a brief tour – not of the whole island, but the highlights.
+We had about an hour on the island and your company offers a brief tour – not of the whole island, but the highlights.

 A one hour tour took us around the narrow streets of the harbour, the opportunity to view daily life on Hydra – the island where no cars are allowed.
 Actually, there are only three vehicles on the island: the refuse truck, ambulance and fire truck.
 The rest of the population move around either on foot, or with their donkey.
 This has helped preserve Hydra’s authenticity.
 Although we had a taster of Hydra, I would recommend this island: